Outreach and Opportunity in Radiology

 Creating positive experiences for patients

 Radiologists are spending more time with patients, performing image-guided procedures and discussing imaging studies.
-Diverse experiences and perspectives promote cultural competency, which creates a positive experience for patients during these interactions.
+Wide perspective in medicine promote cultural competency, which creates a positive experience for patients during these interactions.

 Expanding healthcare access